snosrap/artmode/README.md

 The latest [SmartThings iOS app](https://apps.apple.com/us/app/smartthings/id1222822904) doesn't work consistently and isn't scriptable in any case.
 The [samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api) project initially looked promising, but it didn't work on my 2019 Frame (software version 1401).

 My ancient iPad mini runs an older version of SmartThings, which *does* consistently connect to the Frame.
 Using [rvictl](https://developer.apple.com/documentation/network/recording_a_packet_trace) and [WireShark](http://wireshark.org), I was able to record a packet trace of the unencrypted websocket traffic.
-Unlike [samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api), which appears to [upload images on another port](https://github.com/xchwarze/samsung-tv-ws-api/blob/master/samsungtvws/art.py#L251), my 2019 Frame expects "Binary WebSockets" -- both the JSON message and the content of the image are transmitted in the same connection.
+Unlike [samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api), which appears to [upload images on another port](https://github.com/xchwarze/samsung-tv-ws-api/blob/master/samsungtvws/art.py#L251), my 2019 Frame expects "Binary WebSockets", in which both the JSON message and the content of the image are transmitted in the same connection.

 ## Usage